LeilaHajikhani2002/bootstrap-carsara/README.md

 # Template Project

-This is a frontend template project built using HTML, SCSS, Bootstrap npm libraries.
+This is a frontend template project built using HTML, CSS, Bootstrap npm libraries.

 ---